-Do want to start making money from serviced accommodation but are unsure which location is going to give you best returns?
-Today Rob and Paul discuss the best places to invest and ask whether size really matters when you are deciding where to invest your capital.
+Do you want to start making money from serviced accommodation but are unsure which location is going to give you best returns?
+Today, Rob Jones and Paul Winder discuss best places to invest and ask whether the size of the city or town you choose really matters when you are deciding where to invest your capital.

 In Conversation With Paul Winder From Residential Estates, Chester